-Basic Dog Training for Your Christmas Puppy0 comments
+Puppy Training 101: Basic Training for Your New Puppy0 comments

 Did you get a new puppy for Christmas or has your family recently adopted a pup from an animal shelter?
 It’s been fun so far with the snuggling, the games, and watching him or her do the funny things that dogs do.
 But perhaps there’s also been some struggles like eating things he shouldn’t or the pulling while taking daily walks or dragging you across the park after the squirrel that caught her eye.
 Perhaps your new pup has taken off on you and scared you to your bones!